grscheller/scheller-linux-archive/pythagTriples/README.md

       a^2 - 2*b < 1
       b > (a^2 - 1)/2
    ```
-   Therefore, we only need to check values of b for
+   Therefore, we only need to check values of b for which
    ```
       a+1 <= b <= (a^2 - 1)/2
    ```
    From running code, we see that both <= cases happen.

-4. Running code it seems that the hypotence `c` is alwaya odd.<br>
+4. Running code seems to show that the hypotence `c` is alwaya odd.<br>
-   To see that this is universally true:
+   Let's show that this is universally true:

    We know not both `a` and `b` even, otherwise `a, b, c` not in<br>
    lowest terms.
 If one even and the other odd, then `c` is odd.